jonpitts/transformer/README.md

     * Will use a nonce to stop this behavior
     * Using a nonce is good in practice to prevent replay attacks also
     * Work needed to mitigate this from the UI
+  * included test file
+    * the test file was created by one of our local libraries
+    * you will need to update the mods definitions from the gui in order to process the file
+      * this illustrates one of the types of errors that come from attempting a transformation
+  * I intend to upload a sample template excel file that can be used with this service
+    * it will have excel column headers similar to
+    * `filename IID title title-alternate etc...`